onursarikaya/sketch-framer-3/README.md

     rake

 This will generate an `Export to Framer.sketchplugin` file.
 This file won't be stored in the repo until we get all the issues fixed :)

+Double click the .sketchplugin file to install it.
+You don't need any other file.

 If you'll be working on the plugin's code, you'll probably want to get the build system working.
 For that, you need to run this once, after cloning the repo: